GeniusTang/ColdKing/README.md

 # ColdKing
 Who is the cold king in 'EMIT' wechat group?
-I'll tell you!
+Let data tell you!